-Clerkship deferrals may only be made for compelling personal/medical reasons upon recommendation of the Senior Associate Dean for Student Affairs, or his or her designee, or for compelling academic reasons upon the recommendation/approval of the Senior Associate Dean for Medical Education, or his or her designee.
+Clerkship deferrals may only be made for compelling personal/medical reasons upon recommendation of the Senior Associate Dean for Student Affairs, or his or her designee, or for compelling academic reasons upon the recommendation/approval of the Vice Dean for Academic and Curricular Affairs, or his or her designee.

 As outlined in the Add/Drop Policy for All Clerkships, Sub-Internships and Electives, the Medicine and Surgery clerkships are pre-requisites to many advanced course (SubI and Electives) and need to be completed during the regularly scheduled clerkship phase and not deferred beyond this period.
-Deferral of the Medicine and Surgery clerkships beyond this phase may only be made upon the approval of the Senior Associate Dean for Medical Education, or his or her designee.
+Deferral of the Medicine and Surgery clerkships beyond this phase may only be made upon the approval of the Vice Dean for Academic and Curricular Affairs, or his or her designee.

-During the fourth year, students must maintain their enrolment status at WCM-Q by being registered in a clerkship, SubI, offered elective or an independent elective (including a research elective).
+During the fourth year, students must maintain their enrolment status at WCM-Q by being registered in a clerkship, SubI, offered elective or an independent elective (including an Extended Curriculum for Research).
 A student in the fourth year who is not registered in a course for a period of more than six weeks will be placed on an involuntary leave of absence.